 Chelios retired as a player from the National Hockey League on August, 31, 2010, after 26 seasons with the Montreal Canadiens, Chicago Blackhawks, Detroit Red Wings and Atlanta Thrashers.
 He played the most games by a defenseman in NHL history (1,651) and was the only player in league history to play in over 400 games for three different teams (Chicago-664, Detroit-578, Montreal-402).
 Chelios played his first NHL game on March 8, 1984, when the Canadiens hosted the Hartford Whalers and skated in his final game on April 6, 2010, when the Thrashers battled the New Jersey Devils.
 For 26 years in between, Chelios accomplished a litany of feats that place him among the game’s all-time greats.
 He played the fourth-most regular-season games in NHL history (1,651) and the most postseason games in league history (266), won three Stanley Cups (Montreal-1986 and Detroit 2002, 2008), three Norris Trophies as the NHL’s best defenseman (1989, 1993, 1996), finished second in Norris Trophy voting twice (1995, 2002), made 11 NHL All-Star Game appearances (1985, 1990-94, 1996-98, 2002, 2008), finished as a First Team NHL All-Star five times (1989, 1993, 1995, 1996, 2002) and a Second Team All-Star twice (1991, 1997), ranks 10th all-time among defensemen with 948 points (185-763-948) and at the age of 48, Chelios retired as the second-oldest player in NHL history behind the legendary Mr. Hockey, Gordie Howe (52).

-Chelios lives in the Detroit area with his wife, Tracee, and their two daughters, Caley and Tara.
-His two sons, Dean and Jake, are currently enrolled at Michigan State University and play hockey for the Spartans.
+Chelios lives in the Detroit area with his wife, Tracee.
+The couple has two daughters, Caley and Tara, and his two sons, Dean and Jake, graduated from Michigan State and enter their first professional hockey season in 2014-15.